 Sunflower seeds are the same as corn kernels.
 Each individual flower on the head of a sunflower must be pollinated in order for a seed kernel to form.
 When you see a sunflower with a missing kernel, it indicates that flower was not pollinated!
-Don’t forget to save a few seeds to plant again next season.
+(And don’t forget to save a few seeds to plant again next season!)

 Feed The Bees

-All plants have a purpose and are really only considered ‘weeds’ if they are growing where we don’t want them to be growing!
+All plants have a purpose and are really only considered ‘weeds’ if they are growing where they compete for resources with crops we want to grow.
 Learning how to use weeds to our benefit is a long lost skill and dandelions, for example, are oftentimes the first food our bees have access to.
 Now that we know how important pollination is to food growth, we can start to pay attention to who the pollinators are in our garden.
 Want to try this with kids?
 Go on a bee walk.
 Have the children look specifically for early blooms like crocuses, dandelions and purple thistle.
 Are these weeds?
 Can we leave them be so the bees have food in the early season?
 Want to more about bees?
 They are fascinating creatures that engage children in life cycle studies and a deeper understanding of food webs.
 I highly recommend (click for link to Amazon) Bumblebees of North America as well as Bees: An Up-close Look At Pollinators (one of my favourites!)